-I'm often asked what it takes to be world class in safety performance.
+I'm often asked what it takes to be world class in safety performance or what it takes to have a "Safety Culture".
 Well there appear to be three things all world-class programs have and I have listed them below and in Illustration #3.
-If you have all three, it's a pretty good sign that you're doing things right.
+If you have all three, it is a pretty good sign that you are doing things right.